TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1BypassCode.md

 # Get-B1BypassCode

 ## SYNOPSIS
-Retrieves a list of Bypass Codes from BloxOne Cloud
+Retrieves a list of Bypass Codes from Infoblox Portal

 ## SYNTAX